Topological Data Analysis Applications in Natural Language Processing: A Survey: Open Problems

+\textbf{Adversarial Robustness of TDA Features.} Robustness to noise, particularly adversarial perturbations, has been an important research topic in NLP.
+While such robustness of TDA features is promising, there have been only a few works in this direction~\cite{perez2022topological,chauhan2022bertops,fay2025holes,vu2025topological}.
+For instance, Perez et al.~\cite{perez2022topological} shows that their \\topologically-augmented BERT model is more robust than the vanilla BERT model when tested against perturbations generated by TextAttack~\cite{morris2020textattack}.
+Chauhan et al. \cite{chauhan2022bertops} also show that there are some weak correlations between persistent homology features of a trained BERT model and its adversarial robustness against several state-of-the-art attackers.
+Recently, we have observed interesting applications that use topology to track the latent space of LLMs before and after adversarial perturbations are introduced \cite{fay2025holes,vu2025topological}.
+These studies highlight the emerging application of topology in robustness evaluations, which will benefit the NLP, ML, and security communities.

-When we have more theoretical approaches of TDA and issues barring the application of TDA on interpretable NLP tasks are mitigated, we can hope that TDA can be applied to even more novel, diverse and important tasks.
-From Section \ref{sec:tasks}, we can see that TDA has been applied to 7 categories on non-theoretical NLP tasks.
-While many of the tasks are interesting, especially the speech \& music processing and health applications, there are still nuanced niche fields that could benefit from TDA.
-One glaring application is on multi-lingual tasks, just as \citet{haimmeirombobrowski2022unsupervised} and \citet{garcia2024relative}.
-Due to the benefits of TDA which include performing robustly on heterogeneous, imbalanced, and noisy data, its application on multi-lingual tasks is necessary.
-Other applications include: semantic and syntactic structure, forensic authorship, embedding space, and multi-modal (e.g., language-vision model) analysis
+\textbf{Novel Applications of TDA.} When we have more theoretical approaches of TDA and issues barring the application of TDA on interpretable NLP tasks are mitigated, we can hope that TDA can be applied to even more novel, diverse, and important tasks.
+From Section \ref{sec:tasks}, we can see that TDA has been applied to seven non-theoretical NLP tasks.
+While many of the tasks are interesting, especially the speech processing and health applications, there are still nuanced niche fields that could benefit from TDA.
+One glaring application is on multi-lingual tasks \cite{haimmeirombobrowski2022unsupervised,garcia2024relative,youtopological}.
+Due to the benefits of TDA, which include performing robustly on heterogeneous, imbalanced, and noisy data, its application to multi-lingual tasks is necessary.
+Other applications include: \textit{Topology-aware neural networks, Topological interpretability, semantic and syntactic structural analysis, forensic authorship, multi-modal (e.g., VLMs) analysis, }etc.